BaldiSlayer/BaldiSlayer/README.md

 I am a student of BMSTU and Junior Go Backend Developer

-- :telescope: Now I am most interested in backend development and DevOps (I really enjoyed working with Kubernetes)
+- :telescope: Now I am most interested in backend development and Kubernetes

 - :zap: In my free time, I solve problems on leetcode and codeforces